Residential Program

 Heating, Ventilation, and Air Conditioning (HVAC)

 This position has the responsibility of maintaining and running the heating and cooling systems in campus buildings.
-Students learn the basic principles, installation techniques and maintenance of thermal comfort (heat) and refrigeration (air conditioning) and ventilation units.
+Students learn the basic principles, installation techniques, and maintenance of thermal comfort (heat) refrigeration (air conditioning), and ventilation units.

 Grounds Maintenance/Landscaping

 This crew is in charge of maintaining more than 250 acres of lawn on campus.
-These students learn safe and proper use, maintenance and repair of mowing equipment, as well as the care and upkeep of the lawns and gardens.
-Students will also have the privilege of taking a training course on operating a Zero Turn Mower, small tractor and a standard riding mower.
-In the winter this crew is responsible for keeping our many walkways open and safe.
-This also involves the planning, planting and care of landscapes and the propagation of the plants used to create them.
+These students learn the safe and proper use, maintenance, and repair of mowing equipment, as well as the care and upkeep of the lawns and gardens.
+Students will also have the privilege of taking a training course on operating a Zero Turn Mower, a small tractor, and a standard riding mower.
+In the winter, this crew is responsible for keeping our many walkways open and safe.
+This also involves the planning, planting, and care of landscapes and the propagation of the plants used to create them.
 These employees help to make our outdoor setting beautiful.

 Painting

 Students in this program will learn about interior and exterior painting.
-Students will learn how to use rollers, brushes and eventually mechanical spray machines.
+Students will learn how to use rollers, brushes, and, eventually, mechanical spray machines.
 Students will learn the proper maintenance required to clean and maintain equipment.
 Students will also learn how to enhance the appearance of buildings and make cottage living areas more attractive.
-They will learn about mechanical and chemical surface preparation as well about paints and their proper applications.
+They will learn about mechanical and chemical surface preparation as well as about paints and their proper applications.

 Plumbing